 Free parking is available in Eldon Garden multi-storey car park on Percy Street, next to the Shopmobility office.
 The whole of level 4 of the car park has been reserved for the use of Shopmobility members.
 Users must have a membership card to park in these bays.

 For more information on the Shopmobility service, memberships, or to book in advance, please call 0191 261 6176 or email [email protected].
 They are open Monday – Saturday 9:30am – 5:00pm and are closed on Sunday.

 *Please note that two forms of identification with the applicant’s current address is required when registering for membership and when hiring equipment for a one-off visit.
 Please contact a member of the team on 0191 261 6176 for details of which forms of identification are accepted. **Please note, these times don’t include holiday opening hours.
 Please speak to one of our lovely staff members about availability during Bank Holidays.
 A pre-booked hire can only be held for 1 hour after the original start time so please don’t be late.

 Disabled spaces are available in the two adjacenet car parks: 23 spaces within Eldon Garden multi-storey and 32 within Eldon Square multi-storey.

 Further spaces can be found throughout Newcastle City Centre.

 When a nappy needs changing, or a toddler needs taming, our parent and baby rooms are on hand.

-You can find all you need to take care of your little one at the parent and baby rooms near Waitrose and Debenhams, Grey’s Quarter parent and baby room are temporarily closed.
+You can find all you need to take care of your little one at the parent and baby rooms near Waitrose, Apple and Grey’s Quarter.

 Meal times are never easy when out with children, so our restaurants have plenty of high chairs available for free.